floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_config_gui.md

 * Roles on index level
 * Action Groups

-The recommended way to manage permissions is to use the pre-defined action groups that ship with Search Guard.
+The recommended way to manage permissions is to use the built-in action groups that ship with Search Guard.
 If you want to edit permissions on a more fine-grained level, you can click on the "Advanced" checkbox will will let you edit single permissions.

 <p align="center">
 <img src="kibana_gui_permissions.png" style="width: 70%" class="md_image"/>